 Founded by the legendary Oyenike Monica Okundaye (whom I’m pictured with above), the Lagos outpost of the Nike Art Centres is something akin to an art gallery, an artist retreat and workshop, and a home rolled into one.

-There’s no cost to enter, making it a great free thing to do in Lagos Nigeria, but you’ll have the opportunity to make a purchase should something catch your eye!
+There’s no cost to enter, making it a great fun but free thing to do in Lagos Nigeria, but you’ll have the opportunity to make a purchase should something catch your eye!

 Have you ever heard of Fela Kuta?

 If yes, you’ll love this entry on our list of things to do in Lagos Nigeria.
 If not, you can’t leave Lagos without learning about this incredible figure in Nigerian history!

 Located in Fela’s former house, the Kalakuta Museum tells the story of Fela’s music, activism, and unusual lifestyle.
 When I visited I was the only visitor, but that made it all the more fascinating.

 👉 Pro Tip: Chill out on the museum’s rooftop bar and patio after exploring the museum (you might just catch a performance).

 4. Watch a Concert at the New Afrika Shrine

 The New Afrika Shrine is an open-air entertainment center serves as that a next generation of the old Afrika Shrine built by the famous artist cum political activist Fela Kuta in 1970.